 As an Amazon Associate and publisher for several lingerie companies, I earn from qualifying purchases.
 The commission is paid by the retailers, at no cost to you.

 Women’s breasts are unique and so are their sizes.
 Many of us may need a different bra size because of changes during life.
 Things like weight loss, gaining weight, aging, childbirth can change the size of your underbust and breasts.

-- how will I know if I need another bra size?
+- do I need another bra size after breastfeeding?